Smeltra/Smeltra/README.md

 ## 👨‍💻 Developer Notes

-Smeltra is built in **Rust**, using external memory access to safely interact with `cs2.exe` and `client.dll` without injection.
+Smeltra is built in **Rust**, using external memory access to safely interact with `cs2.exe` without injection.
 Designed for performance and learning, it's constantly evolving with community feedback.

 > Suggestions and contributions are always welcome!